Labour rights in New Zealand: Minimum rights and entitlements

 A number of rights and entitlements arise from the various employment enactments.
 Under New Zealand law, an employee cannot be asked to agree to less than the minimum rights and obligations as provided by the law.
 An employee must have a written agreement and the minimum employment rights must be met whether or not they are included in this agreement.

 Minimum wage

 The minimum wage rates apply to all employees and must be paid if a person is over 16 years of age and not a starting-out or trainee worker.
 The wage rates are reviewed annually by the government.

-As at 1 April 2022, the minimum wage is set at $21.20 for adults and $16.96 for the starting-out rate.
+As at 8 September 2025, the minimum wage is set at $23.50 for adults and $18.80 for the starting-out and training rate.

 Meal and rest breaks

 Employers must keep an accurate record of an employee's time worked, payments, and holiday and leave entitlements.
 Employees are currently entitled to: